Inditex Buy von Goldman Sachs Group Inc. am 08.12.23 | finanzen.ch

 Inditex Buy

 NEW YORK (dpa-AFX Analyser) - Die US-Investmentbank Goldman Sachs hat die Einstufung für Inditex nach Non-Food-Absatzstatistiken aus Großbritannien auf "Buy" mit einem Kursziel von 43,50 Euro belassen.
-Die Textilumsätze hätten im November angezogen dank früher "Black Friday"-Aktionen, schrieb Analyst Richard Edwards in einer am Freitag vorliegenden Branchenstudie.
+Die Textilumsätze hätten im November angezogen - dank früher "Black Friday"-Aktionen, schrieb Analyst Richard Edwards in einer am Freitag vorliegenden Branchenstudie zum europäischen Einzelhandel.
 Der Schwung sei jedoch im Monatsverlauf etwas abgeflacht.
-Der Gegenwind durch Rohstoff- und Frachtkosten lasse aber weiter nach.
-Inditex bleibe als Qualitätsunternehmen in einer profitabel wachsenden Untergruppe eine Kaufempfehlung./tih/jha/;
+Der Gegenwind durch Rohstoff- und Frachtkosten lasse derweil aber weiter nach.
+Inditex bleibe als Qualitätsunternehmen in einer profitabel wachsenden Untergruppe eine Kaufempfehlung./tih/mis;

 Erstmalige Weitergabe der Original-Studie: Datum in Studie nicht angegeben / Uhrzeit in Studie nicht angegeben / Zeitzone in Studie nicht angegeben